vlki/refresh-fetch/README.md

 //   * Parses response as JSON when Content-Type: application/json header is
 //     present in response headers
 //   * Converts non-success responses (HTTP status code >= 300) to errors
-import { configureRefreshFetch, fetchJSON } from 'refresh-fetch'
+import { configureFreshFetch, fetchJSON } from 'fresh-fetch'

 // Provide your favorite token saving -- to cookies, local storage, ... const retrieveToken = () => { /* ... */ }